pygmyperch/melfuR/README.md

 devtools::install_github("pygmyperch/melfuR")
 ```

-A quick overview of some of the key functions:
+A quick overview of the functions:

-* `rainbow.genind`: An example genind object consisting of 500 loci and 249 individuals from 14 populations of *Melanotaenia fluviatilis* in the Murray-Darling Basin.
+* `rainbow.genind`: an example genind object consisting of 500 loci and 249 individuals from 14 populations of *Melanotaenia fluviatilis* in the Murray-Darling Basin.

-* `rainbow.env`: Environmental data for 14 populations of *Melanotaenia fluviatilis* in the Murray-Darling Basin.
+* `rainbow.env`: environmental data for 14 populations of *Melanotaenia fluviatilis* in the Murray-Darling Basin.

-* `run.gINLAnd`: A wrapper function to run gINLAnd GEA analysis on a genind object
+* `DelphinusXY`: XY coordinates of common dolphin *Delphinus delphis* sampling locations in Australia and New Zealand.

+* `MDB_cols`: custom color palette based on the Murray-Darling Basin landscape.

+* `view_colors`: view the MDB color palette.

+* `expand_pop2ind`: expands population-level metadata to an individual-level data frame.

 * `HWE_filter`: filter loci for HWE by population using a genind object

-* `impute.data`: impute missing genotypes in a genind object
+* `impute_genotypes`: impute missing genotypes in a genind or genlight object using population allele frequencies estimated with Sparse Non-Negative Matrix Factorization (LEA::snmf).

+* `sort_alleles`: sort alleles in a genind or genlight object based major/minor status, optionally sort relative to a specified reference population.

 * `percent_poly`: calculate the % polymorphic loci per population from a genind object